BrainsOnBoard/compound-ray/docs/indepth-install-notes.md

 ```
 set(OptiX_INSTALL_DIR "~/NVIDIA-OptiX-SDK-7.3.0-linux64-x86_64")
 ```
-We are also asked to configure the appropriate Nvidia architecture flags (in particular their reference to architecture choice, switched with the `-arch` switch), in this case `CUDA_NVCC_FLAGS` and `CUDA_NVRTC_FLAGS`, both present in `eye-renderer/CmakeLists.txt` (lines 146 and 188 as of this writing), set to `sm_60` and `compute_60` by default.
+We are also asked to configure the appropriate Nvidia architecture flags (in particular their reference to architecture choice, switched with the `-arch` switch), in this case `CUDA_NVCC_FLAGS` and `CUDA_NVRTC_FLAGS`, both present in `eye-renderer/CmakeLists.txt` (lines 146 and 188 as of this writing), set `-arch` to `sm_60` and `compute_60` by default.
-Looking up on the [GPU feature list](https://docs.nvidia.com/cuda/cuda-compiler-driver-nvcc/index.html#gpu-feature-list) and [virtual architecture feature list](https://docs.nvidia.com/cuda/cuda-compiler-driver-nvcc/index.html#virtual-architecture-feature-list) (more info on those [here](https://arnon.dk/matching-sm-architectures-arch-and-gencode-for-various-nvidia-cards/)), we can see that the 1080Ti (which uses Pascal architecture) is an `*_60` card, so the lines are kept as:
+Looking up on the [GPU feature list](https://docs.nvidia.com/cuda/cuda-compiler-driver-nvcc/index.html#gpu-feature-list) and [virtual architecture feature list](https://docs.nvidia.com/cuda/cuda-compiler-driver-nvcc/index.html#virtual-architecture-feature-list) (more info on those [here](https://arnon.dk/matching-sm-architectures-arch-and-gencode-for-various-nvidia-cards/) or for a quick-guide, consult the table below), we can see that the 1080Ti (which uses Pascal architecture) is an `*_60` card, so the lines are kept as:
 ```
 list(APPEND CUDA_NVCC_FLAGS -arch sm_60)
 .